 - Undo & Redo: Provide “emergency exits” to allow users to abandon an unwanted action.
 The ability to reverse actions relieves anxiety and encourages user exploration of unfamiliar options.

 Follow appropriate standards for the platform and the suite of products.
 Within an application make sure that actions, terminology, and commands are used consistently.

 - Simplicity: Reduce clutter and eliminate any unnecessary or irrelevant elements.

 - Visibility: Keep the most commonly used options for a task visible.

 Targeted Users for Usability Testing

-There are 4 users I approached, those were close to the target audience / personas of this product to perform summative usability testing exercise are as following:
+There are 4 users I approached, those were close to the target audience/personas of this product to perform summative usability testing exercise is as follows:

-Usability testing is a task driven exercise, where the usability analyst narrate a scenario to the tester to help him to get into that situation to perform the given task.
+Usability testing is a task-driven exercise, where the usability analyst narrates a scenario to the tester to help him to get into that situation to perform the given task.

 Scenario: Assume that recently you came to know about Dream11 application from one of your friend.
 He explained how you can earn money by following your passion & utilising your cricket knowledge using this application.

 1. Install Dream11 android app on your mobile.